githwxi/ATS-Xanadu/PGROUND/proj001@250109/README.md

-# How to program a project in ATS3?
+# How to set up a project in ATS3?

 ## Build Status